DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-So now we've runthrough the code let's look at how this works.
+So now we've ran through the code let's look at how this works.

 ## User Interface